What is real-time data?

 Even if you don’t need to run data as fast as, say, a financial institution needs to detect fraud, a flexible data pipeline that integrates data at all time scales is a valuable tool.
 This way, you can use a single source of truth to, for example, update your sales team’s mobile dashboards and generate quarterly reports.

 Real-time data analysis powers many of the insights we rely on as business managers and take for granted as consumers.
-Its use-cases range beyond those discussed here: cyber security, environmental regulation, cargo, gaming, and more.
+Its use-cases range beyond those discussed here: stock trading, cyber security, environmental regulation, cargo, gaming, and more.

 So, how can you use real-time data more effectively in your organization?